Axway/open-banking-docs/README.md

 This overview outlines the main points of note in that context with some "Getting Stared" style sections for making developers as productive as possible.

+> **Note the expectation is that a user of this repository is very familiar with using `git`, GitHub and the process of source controlling configuration items.
+The docs-as-code approach is an extension of those practices.**

 For more detailed information docs-as-code please refer to [Confluence](https://confluence.axway.com/display/RDAPI/Docs+as+code+approach).

 ## Content